Wollaton Hall, Wollaton, Nottingham, NG8 1BT

 If you opted to have your tickets posted to you and you haven’t received them by Monday 18th July 2016, please get in contact with the company you booked them through.
 If you do not contact the ticket company prior to the event you may have to purchase a replacement ticket on the day at the on-site box office.

-Main Gate located via the Wollaton Road entrance.
+The Main Gate can be located via the Wollaton Road entrance, this is a pedestrian entrance.

 Festival gates open at 11:30am.